PlexSheep/nabi-chat/README.md

 # nabi-chat
-a very small chat app for the command line, dritten in rust.
+a very small chat app for the command line, written in rust.